 - Quick Pick-Ups are Good Enough – When I don’t have time to do a full cleaning during the day, I take advantage of moments for quick tidying.
 I’ll toss toys back into their baskets, fluff pillows on the sofa, collect dirty cups and put them in the sink, wipe down a countertop, or toss laundry into laundry totes.
 None of those tasks takes more than a minute or two but it helps the home look put together.
 It’s ok to accept that progress is good and things don’t have to be perfect.

 - Create a Cleaning Schedule – It’s overwhelming to approach home chores without a plan.
 There are a million things to do – mirrors to clean, windows to wash, countertops to wipe, floors to mop, toilets and baths to scrub, dishes to clean, laundry to do, carpets to vacuum, sheets to change, and so on.
 Creating a cleaning schedule allows you to focus on assigned tasks without being overwhelmed by the other to-dos.
 It also helps if you purchase tools that can handle multiple tasks, like the Shark Rocket with DuoClean.
-That vacuum is a god-send.
+That vacuum is a godsend.
 It can go from carpets to wood or tile floors with the flip of a switch, has adapters for dusting, furniture, and stairs, and is insanely easy to empty.
 I use it pretty much every day.

 - Wash Laundry Every Day – Every morning before I head into the office I put a load of laundry into the washer.
 On Monday I wash sheets before making the bed but other days it may be towels, pet towels (washed separately from ours), blankets, or clothes.
-If I put the laundry in first thing in the morning then I’m able to flip it to the dryer during a quick morning break then fold it and put it away during lunch.
-By noon each day the laundry is finished and it never has the chance to pile up and feel insurmountable.
+If I put the laundry in first thing in the morning when I’m able to flip it to the dryer during a quick morning break then fold it and put it away for lunch.
+By noon each day, the laundry is finished and it never has the chance to pile up and feel insurmountable.
 To make it even easier, I have this triple hamper which makes sorting a breeze and I use Tide pods so I don’t have to spend time measuring detergent.

-- Stick to a Meal Plan – I wrote all about about my meal planning system here and shared how I’m able to meal plan an entire month in about 10 minutes.
+- Stick to a Meal Plan – I wrote all about my meal planning system here and shared how I’m able to meal plan an entire month in about 10 minutes.
 It makes it so simple to find dishes everyone loves, bookmark favorites, and print a shopping list.
 10 minutes…DONE.
 I’m also not above using meal delivery services (I love Sun Basket and shared that experience here).
 They were fabulous and I highly, highly recommend them.
 If I’m feeling creative or know that I have a quiet few weeks ahead I’ll sort through my favorite cookbooks and meal plan the old-fashioned way.
 No matter how you do it, it’s just important that you do it.
 It’ll save you time, money, and stress.
 You’ll avoid wasting food and never have to feel anxious over that potentially dreaded, “What’s for dinner?” question.
 If you keep it seasonal and learn to love your slow cooker, you’ll find it’s easy to find affordable, easy, and delicious meal options.

 - Learn to Sew – If you don’t already know how to sew it’s a skill you should learn asap.
 You don’t have to become an expert seamstress but you should know how to attach a button, fix a zipper, patch a hole, and hem a pair of pants.
 These are basic skills that go a long way in avoiding stress and keeping a tidy home.
 You’ll save money on minor clothing repairs and never feel overwhelmed by a last-minute or sudden wardrobe malfunction.
 I recommend keeping a travel sewing kit in your purse at all times for just such an emergency.
 You never know when a wayward button might try to disrupt your carefully made plans.